XxddarxX/zahid-hakaton-step-academy/README.md

 # Hello, world!

-"Hello, world!" projects are a common starting point for developers learning new languages or platforms, as it provides a simple demonstration of how a programming language can be written for an application.
+"Hello, world!" projects are a common starting point for developers learning new languages or platforms, as it provides a simple demonstration of how a programming language can be written for an application. **I built it during IT Step academy workshop.**

 This application's logic is written in [Rust](https://internetcomputer.org/docs/building-apps/developer-tools/cdks/rust/intro-to-rust), a primary programming language for developing canisters on ICP.